Home Feick Geneology Feick Builders National Register Table of Contents Family Tree Contact Me

 I love getting e-mails from other Feicks; we are related somehow....

 If you are a Feick and would like a copy of her book, there are still a few copies left.
-It is a nice hardcopy book and sells for $30.
-If you would like a copy, make out the check to "Mary Baughman" and mail it to Mary Feick Baughman, 224 E Water Street, Sandusky, Ohio 44870.
+It is a nice hardcopy book.
+If you would like to buy copy, send me an email that I will forward to my sister.

 Barbara Jane Feick Gregory